anubhav1997/youneednodataset/README.md

 This package contains modules to generate fair datasets from a biased StyleGAN2 model and use these for training classifiers.
 As an example, this package supports face-swap detection.

-# Zero-Shot Racially Diverse Dataset Generation Using StyleGAN2
+# Zero-Shot Racially Balanced Dataset Generation Using StyleGAN2

 ## Setup